Ritika11294/Ease-My-Vacation/README.md

 # React + Vite
+## All files are inside the src folder
 # Login:

 You need to login with your email and password to access the flight search functionality.